by Jason Wasserman MD PhD FRCPC

 The diagnosis of chronic rhinosinusitis is usually made after a small tissue sample is removed in a procedure called a biopsy.
 The tissue is then examined under the microscope by a pathologist.

-When examined under the microscope, the tissue sample is usually made up of multiple pieces of sinonasal mucosa.
-Large numbers of specialized inflammatory cells including neutrophils, eosinophils, plasma cells, and lymphocytes are typically seen within the stroma.
+When examined under the microscope, chronic rhinosinusitis your pathologist will see large numbers of specialized inflammatory cells including neutrophils, eosinophils, plasma cells, and lymphocytes within the tissue sample.
+The inflammatory cells are typically seen both the in the epithelium (the thin layer of tissue that covers the inside of the nasal cavity and sinuses) and the stroma (the layer of tissue below the epithelium).
 Pathologists sometimes use the term chronic allergic rhinosinusitis when most of the inflammatory cells within the stroma are eosinophils.
 The stroma also tends to look white under the microscope because it is full of fluid.
 This type of change is called edema.
 Inflammatory cells such as neutrophils and eosinophils may also be seen in the epithelium on the surface of the tissue.
 When these same features are seen in a growth that sticks out from the surface of the tissue, it is called a sinonasal inflammatory polyp.